Ian Gillan: Black Sabbath

 In 1983, manager Don Arden invited Gillan to join Tony Iommi, Geezer Butler and Bill Ward – founding members of Black Sabbath – in a supergroup.
 Although the band had reservations, on 6 April 1983, it was formally announced that Gillan had replaced Ronnie James Dio in Sabbath.
 The group recorded Born Again at the Manor Studios in Oxfordshire.
 Ward recalled that he "didn't particularly like some of the lyrics that Ian was bringing forward and putting into the songs.
 Not because Ian doesn't write good lyrics or anything like that; I think Ian is an excellent performer, great singer and often at times I think his lyrics can be quite brilliant.
 But I just have a personal difference in what I like to hear in the way of lyrics, and so I felt terribly disconnected."

 Citing health problems, Ward decided not to accompany the others during the subsequent tour, and was replaced by Bev Bevan.

-Gillan was required to learn Sabbath's old repertoire, but had difficulty remembering the words.
+Gillan was required to learn Sabbath's back catalogue, but had difficulty remembering the words.
 His solution was to write the lyrics on a perspex folder and put it on the stage floor, turning the pages with his feet.
 Unfortunately dry ice on stage made it impossible to read the words, resulting in the audience catching glimpses of him peering over the microphone to sing a few lines and then disappearing below the dry ice to read the next set.
 Along with material from Born Again and older Sabbath numbers, the band regularly played Deep Purple's "Smoke on the Water" as an encore.
 Gillan decided that he could not have a long-term role as Sabbath's singer and quit after a second North American tour.
 "We did an album and world tour and I loved every minute of it," he reflected.
 "It was the longest party I'd ever been to."